Israel1hub/Customers-Analytic/README.md

 ## Introduction

-A synthetic dataset for customers was generated from Chatgpt, spanning 2022 to 2025, to explore customers purchasing behaviour using RFM analysis and evaulating customers lifetime value which act as marketing techniques that helps to identify and segment their customer on the basis of their purchase behaviour and make maketing strategies for them.
+A synthetic dataset for customers was generated from Chatgpt, spanning 2022 to 2025, to explore customers purchasing behaviour using RFM analysis and evaulating customers lifetime value which act as marketing techniques that helps to identify and segment their customer on the basis of their purchasing behaviour and to make maketing strategies for them.

 ## About the Dataset
 The dataset provided was from 2022 to 2025.It include various information on 1,000 customers offering insight into various aspect of customer recency, frequency and Monetary value, below are details about the dataset.